-We present infrared spectroscopy of the 2019 eruption of the recurrent nova V3890 Sgr, obtained over the period 5.1-46.3 days after the eruption.
+We present infrared spectroscopy of the 2019 eruption of the recurrent nova V3890 Sgr, obtained over the period of 5.1-46.3 d after the eruption.
 The spectrum of the red giant became more prominent as the flux declined, and by day 46.3 dominated the spectrum.
 Hydrogen and helium emission lines consisted of a narrow component superposed on a broad pedestal.
-The full width at half maximum of the narrow components declined with time t as the eruption progressed, as $t^{-0.74}$, whereas those of the broad components remained essentially constant.
-Conversely, the line fluxes of the narrow components of Pa β remained roughly constant, while those of the broad components declined by a factor ~ 30 over a period of $\lesssim 25$ days.
-The behaviour of the broad components is consistent with them arising in unencumbered fast-flowing ejecta perpendicular to the binary plane, in material that was ejected in a short ~ 3.3 -day burst.
+The full width at half-maximum of the narrow components declined with time t as the eruption progressed, as $t^{-0.74}$ , whereas those of the broad components remained essentially constant.
+Conversely, the line fluxes of the narrow components of Pa $\beta$ remained roughly constant, while those of the broad components declined by a factor ~30 over a period of $\leq 25$ d.
+The behaviour of the broad components is consistent with them arising in unencumbered fast-flowing ejecta perpendicular to the binary plane, in material that was ejected in a short ~3.3-d burst.
 The narrow components arise in material that encounters the accumulated circumstellar material.
 The outburst spectra were rich in coronal lines.
-There were two coronal line phases, one that originated in gas ionised by supersoft X-ray source, the other in shocked gas.
-From the relative fluxes of silicon and sulphur coronal lines on day 23.4 - when the emitting gas was shocked - we deduce that the temperature of the coronal gas was 9.3×10^5 K, and that the abundances are approximately solar.
+There were two coronal line phases, one that originated in gas ionized by supersoft X-ray source, the other in shocked gas.
+From the relative fluxes of silicon and sulphur coronal lines on day 23.4 - when the emitting gas was shocked - we deduce that the temperature of the coronal gas was $9.3 \times 10^5$ K, and that the abundances are approximately solar.

-Key words: shock waves - stars: individual: V3890 Sgr - novae, cataclysmic variables - infrared: stars
+Key words: infrared: stars - shock waves - stars: individual: V3890 Sgr - (stars:) novae, cataclysmic variables.